Capillary surfaces arising in singular perturbation problems: Appendix

 \section{Appendix}

-This section contains some well known results on the singular perturbation problem.
+This section contains some well known results about the solutions of the singular perturbation problem \eqref{pde-0}.
 We begin with the uniform Lipschitz estimates of Luis Caffarelli, see \cite{C-95} for the proof. \begin{prop} Let $\{u_\e\}$ be a family of solution of \eqref{pde-0} then there is a constant $C$ depending only on $N, \|\beta\|_{\infty}$ and independent of $\e$ such that

 \end{prop}